influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.3/tick/syntax.md

 ##### Lambda expressions as literals

 A lambda expression is a parameter representing a short easily understood function to be passed into a method call or held in a variable.
 It can wrap a boolean expression, a mathematical expression, a call to an internal function or a combination of these three.
-Functions that can be used in Lambda expressions are discussed in the sections [Type converversion](#type-conversion) and [Lambda Expressions](#lambda-expressions) below.
+Functions that can be used in Lambda expressions are discussed in the sections [Type conversion](#type-conversion) and [Lambda Expressions](#lambda-expressions) below.
 Lambda expressions are presented in detail in the topic [Lambda Expressions](/kapacitor/v1.3/tick/expr/).

 Lambda expressions begin with the token `lambda` followed by a colon, ':' &ndash; `lambda:`.